Important Happenings in HIV/Health Policy

 London Patient Might be Second to be Cured of HIV

 According to a case study to be published Tuesday in the journal Nature, an HIV-positive man in Britain has become the second known adult worldwide to be cleared of the virus that causes AIDS after he received a bone-marrow transplant from an HIV resistant donor, his doctors said.
-The “London Patient” has been effectively cured of the viral infection which affects close to 37 million people worldwide.
+The “London Patient” has been effectively cured of the viral disease which affects close to 37 million people worldwide.
 Like Brown, the new patient had a form of cancer and received a treatment involving chemotherapy to wipe out his immune system and replace it, via a stem cell transplant, with non-malignant donor cells.
 In both cases, the donor cells also carried an added benefit: a genetic mutation that leads to HIV immunity.
-Gupta’s team says the London patient’s treatment isn’t conventional for all HIV patients.
+Gupta’s team says the London patient’s treatment isn’t conventional for all individuals living with HIV.
 But, does offer hope for future HIV and AIDS treatments.
 For more information, READ → https://www.nytimes.com/2019/03/04/health/aids-cure-london-patient.html

 Weeks After Trump Vowed to Eradicate HIV/AIDS, Report Shows Progress on Prevention Has Stalled